 Additionally, quite effective times spread around this peak on Wednesday.
 This means Tuesday and Thursday also see quite a dense Facebook traffic.
 Expectedly, the earlier part of the day is when most people are active, whereas they tune out towards the late afternoon.
 This is why you should generally aim to post somewhere between 8 AM and 3 PM.

-If you aren’t strictly pursuing the highest traffic times, you can plan your posting schedule from Monday to Friday.
+If you aren’t strictly pursuing the highest traffic times, you can plan your posting schedule from Monday to Friday using a weekly work schedule template for instance.
 Anything after 10 AM and no later than 3 PM would be just fine and should probably get you enough exposure.

 As the night approaches, the activity drops, so you probably shouldn’t post later than 5 PM, nor until 7 AM the next day.
 Sunday is the day when most people are avoiding Facebook, so should you.

 Another point to keep in mind when it comes to Facebook is that the pages have the “Insights” feature.
 Choose the “Posts” option, and you will get info regarding the daily activity of your audience.
 You can see how the engagement changed throughout the day.
 There’s also data on how effective each post was in attracting the readers’ attention.
 This is an immensely helpful statistic tool, so never fail to consult it before you draw up a posting schedule.

 Instagram is Facebook’s daughter company, and pretty much shares its engagement patterns (which means you can also buy likes).
 For a start, the visitors show the highest activity mid-week, i.e., Wednesdays around 11 AM.
 Similar number of visits often occurs on Fridays between 10 and 11 AM.

 However, keep in mind that the peak might be an overcrowded window for you to post.
 So, try to find your best posting times somewhere during the workdays between 9 AM and 4 PM.